Your financing options

 VCs look for better-established businesses with the potential for higher, long-term growth.
 They offer significant funds to suitable businesses, along with mentorship and a network of contacts.
 But, you'll have to give up some control, and they could intervene if they don’t like the direction of the business.

-Read our guide to Alternative sources of funding for more information.
+Read our guide to alternative sources of funding for more information.

 Crowdfunding reverses traditional investment by asking large numbers of people to contribute smaller amounts.
 It is used to fund a wide range of start-ups, artistic projects and community ventures.